Minimal d-Band Model for the Optical Susceptibility of Non-Centrosymmetric Monolayer Transition Metal Dichalcogenides: Symmetry of the Bloch eigenstates as combinations of atomic pseudo orbitals

 With the expression above, Eq.~\eqref{HG} can be written in matrix form as $H_0(\hat{G}\bm{k})=G^T H_0(\bm{k})G$.
-Since every point in the FBZ can be obtained from another one in the IBZ upon application of a suitably chose $\hat{G}$ operation, the TB Hamiltonian matrix given in Eq.~\eqref{HTB} for points in the IBZ have to be numerically diagonalized.
+Since every point in the BZ can be obtained from another one in the IBZ upon application of a suitably chosen $\hat{G}$ operation, the TB Hamiltonian matrix given in Eq.~\eqref{HTB} have to be numerically diagonalized only for points in the IBZ.
+Time reversal symmetry allows for a further reduction to the tIBZ.
+The specific form of $H_{0,ab}(\bm{k})$ depends on the details of the TB model used.
+The approximation we will use includes third-nearest neighbors, as explained later on and in Appendix~\ref{liuTB}.

 Let us pass to the calculation of the matrix elements of the momentum operator.
 Customarily, these have been based on the projector-augmented wave (PAW) method~\cite{Adolph2001}.
-In our case, the Bloch eigenstates of $H_0$ (see Sec.~\ref{sec3}) in the $\bm{r}-$representation can be expanded as a combination of Bloch orbitals:
+In our case, the Bloch eigenstates of $H_0$ (see Sec.~\ref{sec3}) in the $\bm{r}-$representation will be expanded as a combination of the Bloch orbitals $\varphi_{s\bm{k}}(\bm{r})$ already defined: